FFICM Examination Regulations

 6.1.4 Satisfies ONE of the following regulations:

-6.1.4.1 TRAINEE DOCTOR: A trainee doctor currently registered with the Faculty of Intensive Care Medicine as a trainee in a Deanery approved training post on a GMC approved training programme in Intensive Care Medicine (either as part of a Single, Dual or Joint programme), who has completed Stage 1 ICM (Single/Dual) or Intermediate training (Joint).
+6.1.4.1 DOCTOR IN TRAINING: A doctor in training currently registered with the Faculty of Intensive Care Medicine as a trainee in a Deanery approved training post on a GMC approved training programme in Intensive Care Medicine (either as part of a Single, Dual or Joint programme), who has commenced ICM ST3 training or above.

 6.1.4.2 AFFILIATE FELLOW: A trainee doctor who is currently registered with the Faculty of Intensive Care Medicine as an Affiliate fellow in a Deanery approved training post on a GMC approved training programme in a specialty of one of the Faculty’s parent Colleges.